Revisiting Adorno’s “Jargon of Authenticity” (1964)

 Authenticity is not only said to be found ‘within’, but also in the past.
 The ambivalence is even stronger here, as the praise of the ‘noble primitive’ is a known currency of imperialism.
 As long as a civilization does not abandon the myth of the expulsion from paradise, barbarism overwinters in it, reoccupying its ‘authentic’ place in heated times.
 Ideas of the innocence of children, who then get ‘spoiled’ by entering the adult world, are examples of this myth’s persistence.
 As Bergson rightly notes, it is wrong to think that the ‘primitives’ have stopped where ‘civilization’ has progressed (cf. The Two Sources of Morality and Religion, passim).
 All cultures that are still alive today have developed and lived over the same amount of time.
 Today’s ‘primitive’ is as far removed from the origins of humanity as ‘we’.
 ‘Distance’ here has a purely normative character; it measures both the apparent superiority of those who have ‘gone further’, thus legitimising the domination over the ‘innocent’, and the accumulated guilt, consequence of the primal expulsion.
-It never contradicted a racist mindset to admire minorities for their talents in sports, singing, dancing, or playing instruments, just as it didn’t contradict it to rape and having children with them, as those are aspects of an ‘authentic’ sensuality.
+It never contradicted a racist mindset to admire minorities for their talents in sports, singing, dancing, or playing instruments, just as it didn’t contradict it to rape and have children with them, as those are aspects of an ‘authentic’ sensuality.
 But even the ‘cerebral’ talent of composing, just like all intellectual activities, were denied, as the apple of knowledge, as all rationality, was supposed to be both a sign of guilt and superiority.
 Such ideas persist in contemporary critiques of capitalist greed, in contrast to the self-sufficiency of the ‘primitive’ and the frugality of the poor — a form of critique that at the same time affirms their exploitation.
 The lifestyles that such a ‘critique’ creates are perfectly compatible with consumerism, with yoga, super-foods, and ‘alternative’ medicine all drawing from the ‘wisdom’ of the authentic ‘primitives’.
 But even more so, excluding the ‘dignity’ of the poor and the exploited from materialist culture, thereby ‘preserving’ their ancient ways, served as an excuse to vindicate their perpetual exclusion from access to material goods and to the market, as much as their lacking possibilities to rise in the social and economic hierarchy.
 The embracing of materialism in hip-hop culture (C.R.E.A.M.) was thus more subversive than one would expect.

 As authenticity is something that cannot be lost, but only covered by one’s being lost in the world, the condition of the ‘primitives’ is universalised and essentialised.
 Heidegger’s conception of man as the “shepherd” and “neighbour of Being” is such a mystification, lauding the “essential poverty of the shepherd, whose worth consists in being called, by Being itself, into the trueness of its truth” (quoted in JA, 51).
 Real poverty is blindly equated with a metaphysical asceticism, a form of existentialist liberty, while at the same time the former is supposed to facilitate experiences that overcome the latter.
 The poor and the exploited thereby have a privileged access to metaphysical insights — their suffering is thus sanctified, as their primordial proximity to Nature.
 Indeed, such a view can be calming for those whose existence has been drenched in pain, a kind of religiosity that Adorno calls “the front-line creed [Schützengrabenreligion, literally: religion of the trench] of the escapee” (ND, 367); but it does, at the same time, exempt the oppressors, who, in their ‘metaphysical suffering’ claim to be in the same boat, both from having to experience real anguish and from undoing the pain that they themselves perpetuate — and profit from.
 Yet, this “front-line creed” has not only a calming effect, but often comes along with a certain pride in regard to the hardships that one had to bear.
 Just like those who have had to live with depression for a long time are afraid of being healed, feeling that their identity is inherently tied to it, those who have lived through painful times might feel that their strength is tied to their suffering.
 The latter now becomes a necessity, a didactic tool, which affirms its perpetuation.
 But it is not the imperturbability of standing in adversity that is a sign of strength, and rather the capability to make sure that suffering is no more.
 And this capability can express itself just as well in acts of compassion, love, and liberation.